-Hi there welcome back, you know I was looking around our own website, this website just the other day and it occurred to me that there's not that much on our website about what we stand for, what we're about.
-I don't know if you've seen the TED talk by Simon Sinek, the one where he talks about the reason people buy from you.
+Hi there welcome back!
+You know I was looking around our own website - this website - just the other day and it occurred to me that there's not that much on our website about what we stand for, what we're about.
+I don't know if you've seen the TED talk by Simon Sinek, the one where he talks about the reason people buy from you?
 It's not so much what you do but it's the why you do it, and I don't think there's much of the ‘why’ on our website, so I thought I might put that right now with a very short video blog that explains our ‘why’.

 NOW THEN...This is something that I don't normally do, I'm going to recommend a book to you.
-Now this book is right up there, in my experience there have been a number of seminal texts that have impressed me in my lifetime.
+Now this book is right up there!
+In my experience there have been a number of seminal texts that have impressed me in my lifetime.
 One of them was by Napoleon Hill ‘Think and Grow Rich’ then there was the famous Dale Carnegie book: ‘How To Win Friends And Influence People’.
-Much later there was the book by Steven Kobe you know the ‘Seven Habits of Highly Effective People’.
-Another seminal text of me is ‘The Road Less Travelled’ by M. Scott Peck and some of you are fans of Anthony Robbins who wrote the book ‘Awaken the Giant Within’.
+Much later there was the book by Steven Covey, you know the ‘Seven Habits of Highly Effective People’.
+Another seminal text for me is ‘The Road Less Travelled’ by M. Scott Peck and some of you are fans of Anthony Robbins who wrote the book ‘Awaken the Giant Within’.
 I'm a fan of some biographies like Jack Welch ‘Straight from The Gut’, ‘Winning’ etc.

 Right I'm gonna leave it there, thank you for watching!

 I do invite you to comment... you know that's what those boxes are for underneath!
 Really interested in your feedback about this video or any other aspect of our website.